octopusthink/funfactsaboutoctopus.es/src/content/facts/12-de-montfort.md

 imageSource: https://en.wikipedia.org/wiki/Pierre_Denys_de_Montfort
 ---

-Pierre Denys de Montfort was a French naturalist who had something of an obsession with giant octopuses.
-And you know how, when you think about something a whole lot, you start seeing it everywhere?
-Yep, that's what happened here.
+Pierre Denys de Montfort was a French naturalist who had a thing for giant octopuses.
+According to him, there were two types: the kraken of Norse mythology, and the much larger _colossal octopus_, whose hobbies included attacking ships and taking up lots of space.

-de Montfort told everyone they'd sunk a group of warships that mysteriously disappeared one night in 1782.
-Turns out the disappearance was less of a mystery than originally proposed and he was summarily discredited.
-His career tanked (probably attacked by a giant octopus), and he died destitute.
+And so, when a group of British warships vanished into thin air one night in 1782, de Montfort jumped to the obvious conclusion and told everyone they'd been sunk by giant octopuses.
+Turns out, the navy knew exactly what had gone down, and it wasn't octopuses, giant or otherwise. de Montfort was thoroughly discredited and his career _tanked_.
+He did leave us with some pretty imaginative illustrations, though.